arkworks-rs/snark/README.md

 * [`ark-snark`](snark): Provides generic traits for zkSNARKs
 * [`ark-relations`](relations): Provides generic traits for NP relations used in programming zkSNARKs, such as R1CS
+* [`arithmetic-circuits`](arithmetic-circuits): Provides a library for constructing arithmetic circuits and expressions

 ## Overview